Creating Environments for Positive Change

 We also offer counselling for all ages, but specialise in work with children, offering play therapy for children as young as three.
 57% of our referrals are for children and youth, with abuse and family violence being our most common referral reason.
 Most of our clients come from lower socio-economic backgrounds and would not be able to afford counselling elsewhere and our most frequent referral reason across all age groups is abuse and/or family violence.

 Lastly our Refocus programme offers a child-focused intervention, which aims to break cycles that can result in young people entering the youth justice system.
 The programme is a holistic service which recognises how the ’bigger picture’ contributes to young individuals becoming offenders and works with the whole whānau for up to five years.
-It is run by Kevin, Rudolph & Hunia.
 The team’s ability to work alongside whānau who live with inter-generational complexity is widely valued within our community.

 Each of the services we provide is unique, but take a vital place in the landscape of social services available in Canterbury.